carlinchoi/Animal-Shelter/README.md

 - **Browse Animals**: Easily filter and search for animals by type, breed, age, gender, and location.
 - **View Animal Profiles**: Access detailed information, photos, and stories for each animal, helping you make an informed decision.
 - **Adopt an Animal**: Initiate the adoption process by filling out an online form and completing the necessary payments.
-- **Donate**: Contribute to the welfare of animals by choosing an amount and payment method for your donation.
-- **User Accounts**: Create your own user account to interact with the community and share your adoption stories and photos.
+- **User Accounts && Authentication**: Create your own user account to interact with the community and share your adoption stories and photos depending on your account role.
+- **Confirm Adoptions and Hire Volunteers***: Admins and volunteers can update pets as adopted as well as hire Volunteers through their user accounts.
-- **Story and Photo Search**: Search for stories and photos using keywords or tags.
+- **Pet Search**: Search for stories and photos using keywords or tags.
 - **Admin Panel**: For administrators, manage animals in the database, adoption requests, donations, user accounts, and more.
-- **Messaging**: Send messages to users or other administrators to facilitate communication.
-- **Reports and Statistics**: Access and download reports and statistics for better insights and decision-making.

 ## Technologies Used